microsoft/fluentui/rfcs/convergence/root-as-slot.md

 1. `root` becomes a regular slot on component state
 2. Support references on every _slot_
-3. Supports Custom Elements on every _slot_
+3. Supports any React Element on every _slot_
 4. Allows a restricted `as` prop on every slot
 5. Stops using `getNativeElementProps` on every slot, will be used only for `root`